getsentry/sentry-java/docs/config.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Sentry can be configured to write events to a specified directory on disk
-anytime communication with the Sentry server fails with the ``sentry.buffer.dir``
+anytime communication with the Sentry server fails with the buffer.dir``
 option.
 If the directory doesn't exist, Sentry will attempt to create it
 on startup and may therefore need write permission on the parent directory.
 Sentry always requires write permission on the buffer directory itself.